cgat-developers/ruffus/doc/tutorials/new_tutorial/transform.rst

             * **write down the names of functions which transforms the data at each stage of the pipeline.**

-    By letting **Ruffus** manage your pipeline parameters, you will get the following features for free:

-        #. only out-of-date parts of the pipeline will be re-run
-        #. multiple jobs can be run in parallel (on different processors if possible)
-        #. pipeline stages can be chained together automatically

 ************************************
 Task functions as recipes